 Platform Beds

-The concept is the same as a traditional bed, but instead of a boxspring, there are slats between the rails upon which the mattress rests.
-Eliminating the need for a boxspring opens up some space under the bed which you can use for storage.
-You also don’t have to buy a rather useless boxspring.
-All of our beds are platform bed style, and they’re all made of solid wood.
+The concept is similar to a traditional bed, but instead of a boxspring, platform beds have slats between the rails upon which the mattress rests.
+Eliminating the boxspring opens up space underneath, making it great for storage.
+You also save money by not buying an unnecessary foundation.

 Traditional Bed Frame

-Day beds are modified versions of platform beds.
-A platform bed with the same height head and footboard plus a railing on one end is called a daybed.
+Daybeds are essentially modified platform beds.
+A frame with headboard, footboard, and a side rail creates a bed frame couch style that doubles as seating during the day.
 Day beds have slats and ample ground clearance.
 Unlike platform beds, day beds are mainly available in twin size and sometimes in full size and extra-long versions.
 You don’t see any queen or king-size daybeds.
 You can use day beds in place of sofa beds.

 Murphy Beds